Why Honors?

 Students have access to the Student Lounge (MH 265) which features study, reading, and socializing spaces, computers with specialized programs, reduced priced printing for honors students, coffee and other light snacks.
 Additionally, mentoring relationships are developed with faculty, staff, and advanced students through socials, seminars, co-curricular activities, and formal meetings.
 The honors mentoring network is a great resource and provides students with general guidance, help in problem-solving, and assistance with future planning.

-Honors students participate in courses designed to support their portfolio development as well as smaller seminars exploring special topics related to competency growth.
-Through the seminars, students can connect with faculty from across campus who enjoy creating innovative educational experiences and are dedicated to student success in and out of the classroom.
+Honors students participate in courses designed to support their portfolio development.
+Students also have the option participate in the Honors Colloquium Course, which explores special topics related to competency growth.
+Through the colloquium, students can connect with faculty from across campus who enjoy creating innovative educational experiences and are dedicated to student success.

 Co-curricular Activities

-As soon as they arrive on campus, honors students are invited to special co-curricular activities that foster their personal and professional development.
-Events may include dinners at faculty homes, special lectures and events on the Mankato campus or other regional campuses, personal discussions with national leaders, and service and consulting projects for regional non-profits and businesses.
-These opportunities are organized and paid for by the Honors Program.
+As soon as they arrive on campus, honors students are invited to co-curricular activities that foster their personal and professional development.
+Events may include lectures and cultural events on campus and in the local Mankato community, service projects with area non-profits, and attending regional conferences.

 Honors Designation Upon Graduation